Introduction

 Food & Water

-Firstly, the TMB passes though many villages.
+Firstly, the TMB passes through many villages.
 So you will be able to buy food regularly and will not need to carry it in your bags.
-If you do not want to bother you can also eat in shelters along the way.
-Most of them offer lunch menu.
-And if you stay overnight, they even offer lunch box.
+If you do not want to bother, you can also eat in shelters along the way.
+Most of them offer a lunch menu.
+And if you stay overnight, they even offer a lunch box.

 The money stuff

-In short, in towns most of the places accept credit card but up in the mountains cash will be the only mean of payment.
+In short, in towns, most of the places accept credit cards, but up in the mountains, cash will be the only means of payment.
 Be sure that you carry enough of it with you.
-Meanwhile, in Italy and France the currency is EURO.
-Switzerland uses the Swiss Francs but often accepts euros.
+Meanwhile, in Italy and France, the currency is the euro.
+Switzerland uses the Swiss Franc but often accepts euros.

 Tip: We hike with Osprey backpacks and can’t recommend them enough — the Talon 44 and Tempest 40 are comfortable, durable, and great for any adventure.